-Professor Dr. LaLonde
+Professor Dr. Wilf LaLonde

 received his B.A.Sc. and M.A.Sc. degrees from the University

 of Toronto in 1969 and 1971

 respectively and his Ph.D. degree from the University of Waterloo

 Experience, and sole author of Discovering Smalltalk.

 real-time 3D games programming and support tools for building games.
 An early